rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-14-implement-cloud-infrastructure-monitoring.md

 #### Creating Kubernetes Cluster in Azure

 ![](https://imgur.com/Ov87oEs.png)
+**Kubernetes Cluster concepts**
+1. **Azure Container Registry** has Docker Image and in order to connect to your own docker container image you will get **container name** and **registry name** that will help you to host your docker image to any Azure container hosting services.

+2. **Azure Kubernetes Cluster** host the docker container and exposes the container into public **8080** port using in-built high performance **load balancer**.
+   1. You need **pod** workflow from Kubernetes Cluster which will connect to the container registry using container name and registry name and create internal 80 port for your app.
+   2. Next you need **service** to expose internal port 80 to public 8080 over load balancer.

-Follow the video steps to create the Kubernetes Cluster.
+Follow the video steps to create the Kubernetes Cluster including pod and service.

+While creating Kubernetes Cluster remember 3 things.
-**Authentication method**: required to connect Azure Container Registry to get the docker image. **Integration**: Select your own Container Registry that is we created where we have our docker image.
-You can check the **performance** of your container by going to the Monitor Insights.
+1. **Authentication method**: required to connect Azure Container Registry to get the docker image.
+2. **Integration**: Which Container Registry to select your own Container Registry that is we created where we have our docker image.
+3. You can check the **performance** of your container by going to the Monitor Insights.
 Once our container will be deployed to the Kubernetes then we can observe performance.

-**Azure Container Registry** has Docker Image and in order to connect to your own docker container image you will get **container name** and **registry name** that will help you to host your docker image to any Azure container hosting services.

-**Azure Kubernetes Cluster** host the docker container and exposes the container into public 8080 port using in-built high performance load balancer.